 The version number of the browsers supported are the current version -1.

-Please note that MyEngagement cannot be accessed through Internet Explorer.
+Please note: MyEngagement cannot be accessed through Internet Explorer.

 From the MyEngagement landing page, enter your normal university username and password and then click Login to access the system

 After logging on you will be taken directly to your student record page.

 The student record includes a header, which includes information, such as your name, ID photo, course and course year.
 There are also several indicators, allowing you to see key information at a glance.